You are here

-There will be one live online meeting in this course.
-It will be held Tuesday, June 4, 2019 at Noon Pacific Time.
-Please plan your schedule accordingly..
+There will be one live online meeting in this course on Tuesday July 2 @noon Pacific Time.
 (The meeting will be archived but you are strongly encouraged to attend in real time to derive maximum benefit from interaction with the instructor.)

 Who Should Take This Course: Library staff at all levels, volunteers, and others working in or with any kind of library.